Pink Visual

-Pink Visual is a reality and gonzo pornography film production company, based in Van Nuys, California, United States.
+Pink Visual is an independent reality and gonzo pornography film production company, based in Van Nuys, California, United States.
 It began as an Internet pornography provider before eventually moving into DVD production.
 Pink Visual also licenses adult content to cable, satellite, pay-per-view, hotel chain channels, and other Internet content licensees.
 Currently marketing their content with the tagline of "Raw.
 Raunchy.
 Real.", Pink Visual content is largely reality-based, taking inspiration from reality television.
 Pink Visual's porn productions typically utilize amateur performers and are shot in a 'Pro-am' style, utilizing digital video, including the high definition format.

 History

 Founded in June 2004, Pink Visual evolved out of the formerly established TopBucks webmaster affiliate program, which gave Pink Visual the content and marketing resources to launch into the DVD market.
-Pink Visual currently has over 300 titles in its portfolio.
-Typically it releases eight to ten new titles monthly throughout the United States, Canada, Europe, and Australia.

 On February 4, 2009, Pink Visual offered a $10 discount on selected sites in "compensation for (the) Super Bowl porn mishap" in which Tucson, AZ area Comcast customers had their service interrupted for 30 seconds by an uncensored Pink Visual video.

+Apparently closed its online site Aug.
+15, 2023.